 A Cloudy Day Ahead

 I anticipated a long day, so we started walking a few hours before sunrise.
-The trail was in excellent shape, with only a few down trees on the way to Galene Lakes.
-Meanwhile, the long switchbacks had offset the altitude.
+The trail was in excellent shape, with only a few down trees en route to Galene Lakes.
+Meanwhile, the long switchbacks had offset the altitude gain.

 The daylight soon arrived on this cloudy morning.
 Higher up, the vegetation in the few brushy areas was still damp from the night before.
-So we were both soaking wet as we reached the lake basin.
+So we were both soaking wet before reaching the lake basin.

 See more trip photos here.